Kongjhamakah/MyProject/README.md

 Hi! guys.
 This is my first experience on GitHub.
 I am thrilled to share my project on Supply Chain Management for Fashion and Beauty Products.

 Supply Chain Analysis involves examining different aspects of a supply chain to identify areas for improvement and enhance the overall efficiency of the supply chain, ultimately delivering greater value to customers.
 This project provided an overview of conducting a supply chain analysis of Fashion and Beauty Products using Excel, Python, Power Bi and SQL Server.

-Before we move head we need to check if there are any duplicates or null values for acurate analysis.
+Before we move ahead, we need to check if there are any duplicates or null values for accurate analysis.

 𝐊𝐞𝐲 𝐇𝐢𝐠𝐡𝐥𝐢𝐠𝐡𝐭𝐬 🖋 :
 - Skincare products demonstrated higher availability, sales, and revenue, while Haircare products showcased a substantial total production volume.